Writing & Storytelling

 Published in the AISH Newsletter, 2025; awaiting submission to literary journals

-A meditation on endurance, imagination, and leadership—told through the story of the Brooklyn Bridge and the lives that built it.
+The Brooklyn Bridge is a meditation on endurance, imagination, and leadership—told through the story of the Brooklyn Bridge and the lives that built it.
 This piece explores how vision and perseverance can span generations, connecting the personal and the structural in both bridges and human endeavor.

 Navigating the Challenges of International Schools in a Rapidly Changing World